Schmuckbild zur Entsprechenserklärung - gestapelte Papierblöcke

 This recommendation provides that a member of the Supervisory Board should not accept more than a total of five Supervisory Board mandates at listed non-group companies or comparable functions, with an appointment as Chair of the Supervisory Board being counted twice.
 It is not defined with sufficient specificity what a comparable function within the meaning of the recommendation C.4 is.
 None of the Supervisory Board members holds more than five Supervisory Board mandates with external listed companies.
 The Supervisory Board of BayWa AG includes one member who is a member of more than five other supervisory bodies aside from their position on BayWa AG’s Supervisory Board.
 The Company does not wish to lose the expertise of this Supervisory Board member.
 Considering all aspects of this situation and in particular the unclear definition of the term “a comparable function” within the meaning of recommendation C.4, a deviation from recommendation C.4 is declared as a mere precaution.

-7 Recommendation G.7 Sentence 1
+5 Recommendation G.7 Sentence 1

 According to recommendation G.7 sentence 1, the performance criteria for all variable components of the remuneration for Board of Management members are to be mainly geared to strategic objectives.
 The Code does not define what strategic objectives are as opposed to operative objectives.
 From the perspective of BayWa AG, a clear distinction is not possible.
 What is more, clear strategic objectives can often not be defined unambiguously.
 The Supervisory Board does not want to be restricted in defining objectives and wishes to avoid unnecessary discussions about distinctions.

-8 Recommendation G.10
+6 Recommendation G.10

 According to recommendation G.10, variable remuneration granted to members of the Board of Management is to be predominantly invested in Company shares or to be granted predominantly as share-based remuneration.
 Any variable remuneration components that have been granted are not to be accessible to the Board of Management member until after a period of four years.
 BayWa AG does not consider the share price a direct indicator of a remuneration policy that aims at a sustainable and long-term performance development.
 The administrative burden associated with this recommendation and the risks imposed on each Board of Management member with regard to insider-trading make this provision impracticable.
-Long-term variable remuneration components are disbursed to all members of BayWa AG’s Board of Management over a period of three years; BayWa AG considers this timeline customary and appropriate.
+Long-term variable remuneration components are disbursed to all members of BayWa AG’s Board of Management over a period of three years; BayWa AG considers this time line customary and appropriate.

-9 Recommendation G.12
+7 Recommendation G.12

 According to recommendation G.12, if a Board of Management member’s contract is terminated, the disbursement of any remaining variable remuneration components attributable to the period up until contract termination is to be based on the originally agreed targets and comparison parameters, and on the due dates or holding periods stipulated in the contract.
 Upon resignation, a member of the Board of Management loses the ability to influence the Company’s business success.
 The Board of Management and the Company are intent on processing the contract swiftly.
 The employment contracts of all members of the Board of Management contain provisions according to which, if the Board member leaves the Company, any balance is to be disbursed in full and any repayments are to be made in full.
 From the perspective of BayWa AG, this provision is well-balanced in existing contracts.

-10 Recommendation G.15
+8 Recommendation G.15

 If Board of Management members are also members of intra-group Supervisory Boards, the corresponding remuneration is to be credited according to recommendation G.15.
 The fixed remuneration of the members of BayWa AG’s Board of Management generally also covers any work for affiliated companies.
 Board of Management members only receive additional remuneration for specific, particularly complex mandates.

-Munich, 8 November 2023
+Munich, 8 May 2024

 BayWa Aktiengesellschaft